islavisual/mysi/README.md

 __bool checkToken( string $string, [string $token = ""])__

 Function to compare the sent token into $token and the string returned through by $string.
+###Return
+Return a boolean value, 'true' if both tokens are the same, 'false' in another issue.

+###Parameters:
+    string $string - Original string to compare. string $token - Encrypted string to compare.
 ```php
 $mysql->checkToken("Esto es una prueba", "6qblJRamKigUBqqlqWgTQ==");
 ```
-###Return
-Return a boolean value, 'true' if both tokens are the same, 'false' in another issue.
-###Parameters:
-    string $string - Original string to compare.\n string $token - Encrypted string to compare.